 Frank R. Crosswaith was born on July 16, 1892, in La Croix, Virgin Islands, to William Ignatius and Anne Elizabeth Crosswaith.
 He immigrated to the United States in 1910 and became a socialist labor leader.
 He settled in New York City, New York where he worked as an elevator operator and married Alma E. Besard.
-He attended and graduated from Rand University in 1918.
+He attended and graduated from Rand School of Social Science in 1918.

 Crosswaith believed the relationship between black workers and unions had to change.
 Through projects such as the Friends of Negro Freedom, Crosswaith pushed the idea that if white unions worked together with black laborers, they could face common enemies like corporate exploitation and anti-worker laws.
 He also became the secretary of the Trade Union Committee for Organizing Negro Workers (TUC).
 The committee was formed in 1925, with support from the NAACP, the New York Urban League, and various socialist labor unions.
 In this capacity, Crosswaith persuaded several unions to accept black members.
 He also organized black and white women into a laundry workers union.